J.D. Davis Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 77 hits, batting .278 this season with 25 extra-base hits.
+- Davis has 77 hits, which leads San Francisco hitters this season, while batting .277 with 25 extra-base hits.

-- Among qualifying hitters in baseball, he ranks 36th in batting average, 33rd in on-base percentage, and 64th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 34th in batting average, 33rd in on-base percentage, and 63rd in slugging.

+- Davis has picked up a hit in 50 of 82 games this season, with multiple hits 23 times.

-- In 29.6% of his games this year, Davis has picked up at least one RBI.
-In 10 of those games (12.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- Davis has had at least one RBI in 29.3% of his games this season (24 of 82), with two or more RBI 10 times (12.2%).
+He has also been responsible for three or more of his team's runs in seven contests.

+- He has scored a run in 30 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.